GoogleCloudPlatform/cluster-toolkit/examples/machine-learning/a3-highgpu-8g/README.md

 # Objective

-This document will guide you to successfully provisioning a Slurm cluster with A3 VM family compute nodes running NVIDIA H100 GPUs.
+This document will guide you to successfully provisioning a Slurm cluster with a3-highgpu-8g compute nodes running NVIDIA H100 GPUs.

 ## Before starting

 > [!IMPORTANT]
 > Before beginning, submit a request to your Google Cloud representative for
-> access to the Deep Learning VM Image for the A3 VM family.
+> access to the Deep Learning VM Image for a3-highgpu-8g.
 It is currently
 > available only by Private Preview request.
 This image contains patches that
 > significantly enhance the network performance of workloads that span multiple
-> A3 VMs.
+> a3-highgpu-8g VMs.
 You will use the image ID in the steps shown below.

 ## Required setup